 Verdict: Oman is safe, welcoming and for those who like adventure.
 Oman even has beaches, but it’s not the Mediterranean of course.
 If you decide to visit Oman, it’s more likely to be an active holiday, with long (stunning) car rides, great food, interesting culture and nature you cannot compare to anything else.
 If you want to bring your kids I say, do it, but from the age of 5 years or older.

-In one sentence; Oman should be on your bucketlist!
+In short; Oman should be on your bucketlist!